syncfusion-content/javascript-docs/js/PivotChart/Appearance.md

 ![](Appearance_images/GridBandsCustomization.png)

 ### Animation
-You can enable animation by using the [`enableAnimation`](/api/js/ejchart#members:commonseriesoptions-enableanimation) property under [`commonSeriesOptions`](/api/js/ejchart#members:commonseriesoptions) of the PivotChart control.
+You can enable animation by using the [`enableAnimation`](/api/js/ejchart#members:commonseriesoptions-enableanimation) property under [`commonSeriesOptions`](/api/js/ejchart#members:commonseriesoptions) of the pivot chart control.
 This animates the Chart series on two occasions - when the Chart is loaded for the first time and when you change the series type by using the “type” property.

 {% highlight javascript %}